michaeljohnbarr/django-timezone-utils/README.rst

 utilities to Django.

-Please note that this project is currently marked as a development status of *planning*.
-Feedback is certainly welcomed and appreciated.
+Please note that this project is currently marked as a development status of *Alpha*.
+Suggestions, constructive criticism, and feedback are certainly welcomed and appreciated.

 Installation
 ------------

 *django-timezone-utils* works with Django 1.4, 1.5, 1.6 and 1.7.

-To install it, simply (coming soon):
+To install it, simply:

 .. code-block:: bash